 The largest of all Starbucks coffee sizes, Trenta Cold is only available in certain iced beverages like the iced coffee and cold brew and will contain 31 fluid ounces.

 Where do these Starbucks cup sizes come from?

-Why do we order a tall, grande, or venti coffee instead of the typical small, medium, or large?
-This common coffee conundrum probably falls among the many “unexplained Starbucks quirks,” along with why Starbucks’ tables are round and the surprising origin of its name.
-Seriously, what’s the deal with these unusual sizes?
+So why do we order a tall, grande, or venti coffee instead of the typical small, medium, or large?
+This common coffee conundrum probably falls among the many “unexplained Starbucks quirks,” along with the surprising origin of Starbucks’s name.
+Seriously, what’s the deal with these unusual Starbucks cup sizes?

-Legend has it that Starbucks chairman and CEO Howard Schultz took a trip to Italy in 1983, where he was “captivated by the romance of the Italian coffee bar,” according to the Starbucks website.
-So much so, in fact, that he decided to emulate it in the U.S. with his own coffee shop, called Il Giornale.
+Legend has it that former Starbucks chairman and CEO Howard Schultz took a trip to Italy in 1983, where he was “captivated by the romance of the Italian coffee bar,” according to the Starbucks website.
+So much so, in fact, that he decided to emulate it in the United States with his own coffee shop, called Il Giornale.

 Il Giornale eventually expanded into the Starbucks franchise as we know it today.
 But the story doesn’t end there.
-In the ‘90s, its menu listed three sizes: short, tall, and grande.
+In the ‘90s, its menu listed three Starbucks drink sizes: short, tall, and grande.
 A short essentially correlated with a small, a tall was a medium, and a grande was a large.
 The introduction of the venti size demoted the tall—making it the new short—and removed the short size altogether.
 However, you can still order a “short” at most Starbucks locations today.
-(Surprised?
-Don’t miss 13 more secrets your barista won’t tell you.)
+Surprised?
+Don’t miss 13 more secrets your barista won’t tell you.

-Now that we’ve solved the mystery behind Starbucks’ bizarre coffee sizes, here’s another one: Why can’t the baristas spell anyone’s name right?
+Now that we’ve solved the mystery behind Starbucks cup sizes, here’s another one: Why can’t the baristas spell anyone’s name right?
 Our guess: You might be guilty of committing one of their biggest pet peeves.